-- Talephone will be covered at all customer-contact points during normal business hours answering within the third ring. - .
-Phone messages received will be responded to (if toquested) in a funely manner, two business days, even if just to acknowledge receipt.
-An estimate of time to resolve the problem will be given if applicable. - Calls coming from external sources will be answered with a consistent greating such as "Good marning, City of Miami.
-Beach, John Smith, may I help you?" - Employee will take responsibility for providing a solution and/or options to the customer's request - Request parmission from the caller before transferring a call.
-Provide the caller with the name and number of the person being transforred to, and stay on the line to announce the caller to the person receiving the transfer.
-If the transfer connet be accomplished (busy, no answer or the parson is unavailable), the employee will reconnect with the caller and ask if they want to leave a message. - Voice mail messages will include amployeu's full name, working hours, and an optional phone number for austomors to call.
-When employee is away from the after for an extended period of time, the voice mail message will communicate such absence and offer an option for the caller. - .
+- Phone messages received will be responded to (if requested) in a timely manner, two business days, even if just to acknowledge receipt.
+An estimate of time to resolve the problem will be given if applicable. - Calls coming from external sources will be answered with a consistent greeting such as "Good morning, City of Miami Beach, John Smith, may I help you?" - Employee will take responsibility for providing a solution and/or options to the customer's request. - Request permission from the caller before transferring a call.
+Provide the caller with the name and number of the person being transferred to, and stay on the line to announce the caller to the person receiving the transfer.
+If the transfer cannot be accomplished (busy, no answer or the person is unavailable), the employee will reconnect with the caller and ask if they want to leave a message. - Voice mail messages will include employee's full name, working hours, and an optional phone number for customers to call.
+When employee is away from the office for an extended period of time, the voice mail message will communicate such absence and offer an option for the caller. - .
 Thank the customer for calling and ask if further assistance is needed prior to concluding the call.